Skip to main content

 The effect of violent porn on society

-Of course, not all porn features physical violence, but again, it’s important to recognize that even non-violent porn has been shown to be associated with negative effects like increased sexual aggression.Wright, P. J., Tokunaga, R. S., & Kraus, A. (2016).
+Of course, not all porn features physical violence.
+Still, again, it’s important to recognize that even non-violent porn is associated with negative effects like increased sexual aggression.Wright, P. J., Tokunaga, R. S., & Kraus, A. (2016).
 A meta-analysis of pornography consumption and actual acts of sexual aggression in general population studies.
 Journal of Communication, 66(1), 183-205. doi:https://doi.org/10.1111/jcom.12201Copy

 And whether or not porn portrays sexual violence, it often glorifies other toxic narratives, including racism, sexism, incest, and the fetishization of marginalized people.